kelvin-thegreat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 21. a script that reverse its input.

 Task 22. a script that displays all users and their home directories, sorted by users.Based on the the /etc/passwd file

+Task 23. a command that finds all empty files and directories in the current directory and all sub-directories.
+  //Only the names of the files and directories should be displayed (not the entire path)
+  //Hidden files should be listed
+  //One file name per line
+  //The listing should end with a new line
+  //You are not allowed to use basename, grep, egrep, fgrep or rgrep

+Task 24.
+Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.

+Task 25.
+Script that decodes acrostics that use the first letter of each line.

+Taks 26. a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.